SurveyMonkey/public_api_docs/includes/_responses.md

 ------ | ------- | -------
 page_ids | List of survey pages to filter on.
 Returns all pages if not provided | Commas Seperated Strings question_ids | List of survey questions to filter on.
-Returns all questions if not provided | Commas Seperated Strings
+Returns all questions if not provided | Commas Seperated Strings simple | When ‘true’, this includes the question and answer text, in addition to IDs. | String

 ####Response Resource